fghaas/froscon2020/markdown/video.md

 language, posture, facial expressions, and tone.
 If people are stressed out or unhappy, it’ll show.
 If they are relaxed and productive, that will show too.

+Note that these meetings, which of course do follow the same rules about agenda and notes, are not strictly *necessary* to get the work done.
+The team I run has one one-hour meeting a week, but whenever that meeting conflicts with anything we skip it and divide up our work via just the circulated coordination notes, and that works too.
+The meeting really serves the purpose of syncing emotionally, and picking up on nonverbal communications.